Dustin Rhodes: Various gimmicks (1997–1999)

-Second return to WCW (1999–2001)
+Return to WCW (1999–2001)

 Runnels returned to WCW on the November 8, 1999, edition of WCW Monday Nitro, filming several vignettes for a fantastical, face-painted character named Seven.
 These vignettes contained ominous footage of Rhodes in full makeup standing outside a child's bedroom window.
 The gimmick was reported to have been based on "The Strangers" from the 1998 film noir Dark City.
 The character was dropped after Turner Standards and Practices expressed concern that this gimmick could be misinterpreted as a child abductor.
 Upon returning to WCW television, Rhodes removed his costume and delivered a worked shoot in which he mocked unrealistic gimmicks as well as his time as Goldust in the WWF.
 After turning heel upon his return, Runnels began wrestling as "The American Nightmare" Dustin Rhodes, with his nickname a reference to his father's nickname, "The American Dream".
-"The American Nightmare" nickname would later be used by Runnels' half brother, Cody Rhodes.
+"The American Nightmare" moniker would later be used by Runnels' half brother, Cody Rhodes.

 Rhodes feuded with Jeff Jarrett before feuding with Terry Funk.
-He was (kayfabe) fired by Vince Russo at Spring Stampede in April 2000 for failing to prevent Terry Funk from winning the vacant Hardcore Championship, against Norman Smiley.
+He was (kayfabe) fired by Vince Russo at Spring Stampede in April 2000 for failing to prevent Terry Funk from winning the vacant WCW Hardcore Championship, against Norman Smiley.

 Runnels returned to WCW television in January 2001, assisting his father in his feud with Jarrett and, eventually, Ric Flair.
-He wrestled on the final WCW pay-per-view, Greed on March 18, 2001.
-In March 2001, WCW was purchased by the World Wrestling Federation, but the WWF did not acquire Runnels' contract.
+He wrestled on the final WCW pay-per-view, WCW Greed on March 18, 2001.
+In March 2001, WCW was purchased by the World Wrestling Federation, but the WWF did not initially acquire Runnels' contract.